 The Girl Scouts provide girls with “courage, confidence, and character” through hands-on learning experiences.
 They are always excited to partner with scientists for a badge event.
 We particularly enjoy the outdoor adventure badge!

 Girls Inc empowers girls to be “strong, smart, and bold,” especially during adolescence when many girls drop off from STEM exploration.
 We are lucky to have annual visits with these girls at UMass to show them what science and scientists can look like.

 Science Cafe is a local event held once every month for the Amherst community.
 UMass PhD students across the life sciences interview the researchers in their own community in front of a live audience.
 We bring research to the public and give them a chance to ask questions that matter to them.

 MUSE is a mentorship program for underrepresented groups in science.
-Although I do not participate in this organization, it was started by a friend of mine in the PhD program at UMass who I can vouch does amazing work.
+Although I do not participate in this organization, it was started by a peer of mine in the PhD program at UMass.

 Contact Diverse Scientists to Speak at Your Next Event!

 The Society for Neuroscience has lists of neuroscientists from a variety of backgrounds.

 Or you may be looking for STEM professionals more broadly.